-My goal is to lose weight and feel wholesome in 2024!
+My goal is to lose weight

-My goal is to lose weight and feel wholesome in 2024!
+My goal is to lose weight and feel wholesome in 2025!
 If it sounds like you, you are in the right place!
-Figure out how much weight you want to lose is the first step on a new weight loss journey.
-There are many different ways to come up with a long-term goal that’s both realistic and aspirational.
-Setting your sights on the future can help fuel the motivation needed to make healthy changes.
+Determining how much weight you want to lose is the first step on a new weight loss journey.

 If you want to succeed at dieting, you need to start by making a plan.
 This will help you stay motivated and keep you focused on what you need to achieve.
 When you set yourself a goal, you should write it down somewhere where you can see it every day.

 You might choose to put it on a mirror, refrigerator door, or bathroom mirror.
 The important thing is that you know exactly what you want to accomplish.
 Once you have your goals written down, you can then decide which foods you want to eat and which ones you want to avoid.

 My goal is to lose weight!

 Start with realistic goals.
 Don’t set yourself up for failure by setting unrealistic expectations.
-Instead, make sure you set achievable goals that you can actually reach.
+Instead, make sure you set achievable goals that you can reach.
 If you want to lose weight, you should first decide what kind of lifestyle change you want to make.
-Do you want to eat healthier?
-Or would you rather focus on exercising more?
-Once you’ve decided which direction you’d like to go, you’ll be able to set specific goals for yourself.

 For example, if you’re trying to eat healthier, you might want to cut back on sugary snacks and replace them with fruits and vegetables.
 You could also try walking instead of driving everywhere.
-Whatever you choose, remember to keep things fun and exciting.
-That’s why we created our new app, LoseIt!, where you can track your progress and share your achievements with friends.

 How Many Calories Should You Eat Per Day to Lose Weight?